module Lwt_stream : sig..end

 type 'a t

-Naming convention: in this module all function taking a function which is applied to all element of the streams are suffixed by:
+Naming convention: in this module, all functions applying a function to each element of a stream are suffixed by:

 - _s when the function returns a thread and calls are serialised